english-blog/english-blog.github.io/_posts/2013-07-21-the-3-most-important-questions-to-ask-yourself.md

 I could see that "Teaching" is the most repeated word in all of the categories.
 This is something that I love to do in my work.
 I teach the freshers & experienced professionals in my team on anything that I know or learned new.
 I am proud to be able to convey the message to anyone in a clear & concise manner.
 However, I get very little chance to do so, when I am in the "Delivery (analyze, design, code, test & support) of projects.
 Once the current project is over, I would like to take up teaching.
 Let's see how it goes.

-Thanks Vishen for showing me the difference between End Goals and Means Goals.
+Thanks, Vishen for showing me the difference between End Goals and Means Goals.
 (You will know these if you have watched the above video).
 I would like to move forward toward the Ends Goals in a more direct manner.

-Please find out yours and enjoy in fulfilling them !!!
+Please find out yours and enjoy fulfilling them !!!